 To date, he has done more than 300 of his individual Collaborative Public Art pieces since starting the ArtIsMobilUs / EverybodyCanPaint project in 2013.

-At this year’s 50th Anniversary Half Moon Bay Art & Pumpkin Festival, October 15-16, Felix will bring an all-inclusive collaborative mobile ART TEMPLE experience for festival goers to express themselves in the “thinking and creating” format that he has developed doing hundreds of events around the world.
+At this year’s Half Moon Bay Art & Pumpkin Festival, October 14-15, Felix will bring an all-inclusive collaborative mobile ART TEMPLE experience for festival goers to express themselves in the “thinking and creating” format that he has developed doing hundreds of events around the world.

-Felix and his team will construct a large-scale ART TEMPLE, uniquely themed for the festival as “What Is The Future You Want To Create?”
+Felix and his team will construct a large-scale ART TEMPLE, uniquely themed for the festival as “What Do YOU Want to Cultivate and Grow?”

 The ART TEMPLE will be located on Main Street between Kelly Avenue and Mill Street at the festival’s northern entry/exit.

 As lead Artist, Felix will create a geometric design for each temple / wall section for festival goers to paint.